bitwiseshiftleft/strobelite/README.md

 It is important to note that these operations **do not call F afterward**, even if they end on the rate _R_.

 # Control words
 Each operation against the sponge uses a control word and a forward or reverse duplex.
 Control words describe what the operation means to the protocol, and what will be done with the output.
-The meaning of the control word can vary across protocols.
-Call a control word _possible_ if, at some stage in the protocol, it could be used given the protocol initialization parameters and the previously exchanged control words.
-These are the requirements on control words in principle:
+The meaning of the control word can vary across protocols, but for each protocol, it must be clear given the protocol description, past control words and past "context-defining" messages:
-* No possible control word can be the suffix of another possible control word.
-This ensures parseability.
-* It must be easy to decide if some string is a possible code word.
-* Each possible control word should uniquely determine who sent the message (if anyone).
-It must determine whether its data is duplexed or unduplexed.
-* The control words are used to describe the meaning of the message _to the protocol_ as well as to the sponge.
-Therefore, they should capture as accurately as possible what any plaintext being hashed means to the protocol, and what will be done with the output of the dulpex construction (including ignoring it).

-**TODO** There are several TODO items for suffix freedom:

-**TODO** Should "possible" code words take into account the previous plaintext message, in case there's a TAG_HELLO version header?
-There's a conflict between this and the statement of suffix-freedom.

-**TODO** Should control words just always be length-limited to 255 bytes or something, and end with their length?

-**TODO** Should control words be put in backwards???
+* The meaning of that transaction's data to the protocol.
+* Whether a given control word is duplex/absorb (encrypt/hash) or reverse-duplex (decrypt/MAC).
+* Whether a given control word defines a "context-defining message" as described by the above paragraph, and how that message affects the "context".
+For example, if there is a HELLO message with protocol version, then the protocol must define which versions map to which control-word meanings later in the protocol.

 For STROBE lite as implemented, control words are always exactly 4 bytes long.
 They consist of a tag byte, a flag byte, and two length bytes: